 Developing future-facing solutions

-One of the most rewarding parts of working at Siemens Management Consulting, says Johannes, is having a positive impact on society: “It’s amazing to see how our clients implement our recommendations.
+One of the most rewarding parts of working at Siemens Advanta Consulting, says Johannes, is having a positive impact on society: “It’s amazing to see how our clients implement our recommendations.
 On many projects, the impact can be massive.
-For example, I was in the Middle East recently, and together with many Siemens colleagues and our customers, we worked on shaping a whole country’s future energy system.”
+For example, I was in the Middle East recently, and together with many colleagues and our customers, we worked on shaping a whole country’s future energy system.”

 Building a strong network

 “If you’re willing to travel and you’re motivated by challenging, diverse tasks, you’ll see so much and learn so much about yourself.
-Working at Siemens Management Consulting is an amazing journey.”
+Working at Siemens Advanta Consulting is an amazing journey.”
 Plus, he says with a smile, “It gives me endless opportunities to grow my collection of stamps in my passport.”